 Interstitial lung disease is still somewhat of a mystery to medical experts, but it seems to occur when the lungs are triggered by an abnormal response, and the lungs become scarred and thickened.
 This process in turn makes it more difficult for oxygen to pass from the lungs into the bloodstream.

-Many Ohio workers have been diagnosed with an occupational lung cancer or interstitial lung disease following many years employed in industrial and poorly-ventilated work settings.
+Many Ohio workers have been diagnosed with an occupational lung cancer or lung disease following many years employed in industrial and poorly-ventilated work settings.
 Victims may have viable injury claims against former employers for failing to protect workers and failing to provide a safe work environment.

 If you or a loved one suffered a work-related illness after toxic exposure at a work site, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, an Ohio Toxic Exposure Lawyer, and he will help you answer critical questions regarding interstitial lung disease lawsuits.
+You will speak directly with Mr. Lyon, an Ohio Toxic Exposure Lawyer, and he will help you answer critical questions regarding lung disease lawsuits.